Riviix/Riviix/README.md

-# 👋 Hi, Riviix
+# Hello there, I'm Riviix

-🎓 I’m a student currently learning and building projects in **programming and web development**.
+ So basically i’m a student currently learning and trying to build some projects in **programming and web development**.
-🌍 I’m from **Argentina**, fluent in both Spanish and English.
+ I’m from **Argentina**, kind of fluent in both Spanish and English.
-🚀 Currently working on a **School Management System** with its own database.
+ Currently working on a **School Management System** with its own database as a little school project.

 ---

-## 💻 Tech Stack
+## Tech Stack!

 <p align="center">
   <img src="https://skillicons.dev/icons?i=cpp,js,php,html,css,mysql" />